 \begin{theo}[Theorem \ref{teo2}] For each prime $p\geq 5$ there exists a field $k$ such that $\text{char}(k)=0$ with $\text{cd}(k)=1$ and a smooth projective hypersurface $X \subset \Pro^p_k$ with $I_\et(X)=1$ but index $I(X)=p$. \end{theo}

-To find this kind of varieties, we use Proposition \ref{propo} which characterizes some smooth varieties $X$ over a field $k$ of cohomological dimension $\leq 1$, the ones such that $\text{Alb}(X_{\bar{k}})_\text{tors}=0$, whose \'etale degree map is surjective.
-The proof relies in the fact that the condition $\text{Alb}(X_{\bar{k}})_\text{tors}=0$ impose that $\CH_0^L(X_{\bar{k}})_{\text{hom}}$ is uniquely divisible, thus, with trivial Galois cohomology in positive degrees.
-After that we remark that the varieties presented in \cite[Th\'eor\`eme 1.1]{C-TM}, \cite[Th\'eor\`eme 1.2]{C-TM} and \cite[Theorem 5.1]{CT} fulfill the hypothesis of Proposition \ref{propo}.
+To find this kind of varieties, we use the Proposition \ref{propo} which characterises some smooth varieties $X$ over a field $k$ of cohomological dimension $\leq 1$, those such that $\text{Alb}(X_{\bar{k}})_\text{tors}=0$, whose \'etale degree map is surjective.
+The proof is based on the fact that the condition $\text{Alb}(X_{\bar{k}})_\text{tors}=0$ implies that $\CH_0^L(X_{\bar{k}})_{\text{hom}}$ is uniquely divisible, i.e. with trivial Galois cohomology in positive degrees.
+After this, we note that the varieties presented in \cite[Th\'eor\`eme 1.1]{C-TM}, \cite[Th\'eor\`eme 1.2]{C-TM} and \cite[Theorem 5.1]{CT} satisfy the hypothesis of Proposition \ref{propo}.